Narendra1112/churn-prediction-api/README.md

 # Dataset

-The dataset used in this project comes from the IBM Telco Customer Churn dataset , which is also available on Kaggle
+The dataset used in this project comes from the [Kaggle](https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset)
+, which is also available on [IBM sample data](https://www.ibm.com/docs/en/cognos-analytics/11.1.0?)
 .
 It contains information about telecom customers, including: